Cisco-Kosha/airtable-connector/README.md

 ## Authentication

 To authenticate when provisioning the Kosha Airtable connector, you need your [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens) tied to your associated scopes.

+## Kosha Connector Open Source Development

+All connectors Kosha shares on the marketplace are open source.
+We believe in fostering collaboration and open development.
+Everyone is welcome to contribute their ideas, improvements, and feedback for any Kosha connector.
+We encourage community engagement and appreciate any contributions that align with our goals of an open and collaborative API management platform.

+Refer to the contribution guidelines for details.